 Please note, lecture venues and starting times vary.

 Dr Seth Priestman ‘Policing the Batinah?
 Late pre-Islamic Persian imperial expansion into the Arabian Peninsula: new evidence from Fulayj’.
 Dr Seth Priestman (University of Edinburgh) will speak about a newly discovered Sasanian military site in Oman.
 He has directed two seasons of excavations and fieldworks as part of a current project dealing with the wider frontiers of the Sasanian Empire.
 The site represents the first securely dated Sasanian site in Oman an the first anywhere facing directly into the Indian Ocean.
 It opens up new questions about Persian military expansion into Eastern Arabia shortly before the emergence of Islam.
+The lecture starts at 6pm, doors open 5.30pm.
 Thursday, 20 April 2017, Anglo-Omani Society, 34 Sackville Street, London W1S 3ED Jointly hosted with the Anglo-Omani Society.

 Dr St John Simpson on Postcards from Arabia BFSA Trustee and British Museum Curator St John Simpson talks about postcards from Arabia in the collection of the British Museum at our next lecture.
 Wednesday, June 22, 2016 .